imagineLife/nodeWork/in-depth/debugging/cli-options.md

 # Debugging with cli
+- these break from 'outside' the code files
   - `--inspect`
     - triggers the v8 inspector
     - takes an optional port: `--inspect=9876`
   - `--inspect-brk`
     - inspect mode
     - breaks on first line of the code

 ### CLI Output After Flags